globerhofer/HIPAA-policies/source/sections/04-risk_management_policy.md

 The intent of completing a risk assessment is to determine potential threats and vulnerabilities and the likelihood and impact, should they occur.
 The output of this process helps to identify appropriate controls for reducing or eliminating risk.

 * Step 1.
 System Characterization
   * The first step in assessing risk is to define the scope of the effort.
 To do this, identify where ePHI is received, maintained, processed, or transmitted.
-Using information-gathering techniques, the WayToHealth WayToHealth system boundaries are identified.
+Using information-gathering techniques, WayToHealth system boundaries are identified.
   * Output - Characterization of the WayToHealth system assessed, a good picture of the environment, and delineation of system boundaries.

 * Step 2.
 Threat Identification